DrAShabut/AndroidDev/session-7.md

 ## Firebase Test Lab
 As part of your big tests, you need to use Firebase Test Lab.
 All you need to know is available at this link https://firebase.google.com/docs/test-lab/android/get-started?_gl=1*gpkkpm*_up*MQ..*_ga*MTMwNjQ5NTAxOC4xNzA4MzQ3ODI0*_ga_CW55HF8NVT*MTcwODM0NzgyMy4xLjAuMTcwODM0NzgyMy4wLjAuMA..

-## Now add test cases to your BookClub app.
+## Now add test cases to your GradeTracker app.

 Happy coding